oisdk/SwiftSequence/README.md

 # SwiftSequence

-SwiftSequence is a framework of extensions to `SequenceType`, that provides functional, lightweight methods, similar to Python's itertools.
-Every function and method, unless otherwise specified, has both a lazy and eager version.
-SwiftSequence has no dependancies beyond the Swift standard library.
-To use, drag and drop into your project.
-To contribute, fork, write, and pull.
+SwiftSequence is a lightweight framework of extensions to `SequenceType` and structs that conform to `SequenceType`.
+It has no requirements beyond the Swift standard library.
+Every function, struct, and method has both a strict and a lazy version, unless otherwise specified.

 SwiftSequence adds one new protocol: `LazySequenceType`.
 This protocol has all of the same requirements as `SequenceType`, but anything that conforms to it is assumed to be lazily evaluated.

 When using a method, if the underlying sequence conforms to `LazySequenceType`, the method used will be the lazy version.
-If the sequence is eager, the eager method will be used.
+If the sequence is strict, the strict method will be used.

 All sequences returned by lazy methods conform to `LazySequenceType`, and these standard library structs have been made to conform, also: